tebben/kanemi/README.md

 ## kanecli - CLI Tool

-For now the CLI only contains 2 simple test commands to test the notification service and to get the precipitation forecast.
-Every command accepts it's own set of args, check the args with the `--help` flag on an option. `cargo run -- forecase --help` for example.
-All args can also be set using environment variables trough the system or a `.env` file.
+For now the CLI only contains 3 simple test commands to test the notification service, get precipitation forecast and geocoding.
+Every command accepts it's own set of args, check the args with the `--help` flag on an option. `kanecli forecast --help` for example.

 ```bash
 A CLI tool to work with KNMI data and maybe some other stuff